How to Pay for College on Your Own

 More details to be aware of:

-- You will not have availability to a direct consolidation loan.
+- You will not have availability for a direct consolidation loan.

 - You will not get options on paying it back.
 In other words, if you cannot pay on time or need lower payments, you are OUT OF LUCK.